Diamond Buying Guide

 Buying a diamond engagement ring can be a daunting experience

 At The Wedding Band Shop we know and love diamonds and understand that finding the perfect diamond engagement ring can be a daunting experience.
-In the relaxed atmosphere of our Georgian Dublin showroom on Fitzwilliam Street, we offer a private, pressure-free consultation where we are happy to take the time to help you make the right choice of engagement ring set with the best GIA certified diamonds.
+In the relaxed atmosphere of our shop in The Powerscourt Townhouse Centre, we offer a private, pressure-free consultation where we are happy to take the time to help you make the right choice of engagement ring set with the best GIA certified diamonds.
 With twenty years experience as a jeweller, and a diamond grading qualification from the GIA, we know what we are talking about.

 Value for Money

 When choosing an engagement ring, the most important thing for you to consider is budget.
 Decide how much you are willing to spend and stick to that limit.
 At The Wedding Band Shop, we will search over 30,000 diamonds to find the perfect stone to match your expectations.
 We work with many different diamond brokers to source our diamonds and keep our margins low ensuring great value for money.

 What is the most popular engagement ring diamond shape?

 With the right amount of knowledge about what to look for in a ring and an understanding of the difference in prices, choosing an engagement ring can be an enjoyable and exciting experience.
 There are plenty of resources online to help you make an informed decision when purchasing a diamond.
 Start with the engagement ring shape.
 The most popular is definitely round brilliant.
 With 56 facets, a well-cut round diamond sparkles like no other.

 What are the four C’s and why are they important when purchasing an engagement ring?